simedis/blender/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       :arg frame: The frame to set the action to
       :type frame: float

+   .. method:: setActionSpeed(speed, layer=0)

+      Set the playback speed of the action playing in the supplied layer.

+      :arg speed: The speed you want the action to have.
+      :type speed: float
+      :arg layer: The layer where you want to set the speed
+      :type layer: integer

    .. method:: isPlayingAction(layer=0)

       Checks to see if there is an action playing in the given layer.